 2. Get the Ferry Day Pass

 Navigazione Laghi operates ferries, hydrofoils, and car ferries connecting every lakeside village.
 A day pass for the central zone costs about 15 EUR — incredible value when a single Bellagio-Varenna ticket is 5 EUR.
 The slow ferry from Como to Bellagio (2 hours) is one of Italy's most scenic boat rides.
-Download timetables from navigazionelaghi.it or get the app.
+Download timetables from navigazionelaghi.it or grab the app.

 3. Varenna Station Is Not Where You Expect